 "It's fortunate for me and unfortunate for the world that Peaky, as it makes its two or three year leaps, keeps hitting stepping stones that are very resonant of what's going on," Knight told NME.
 "In series six, we'll be looking at 1934 and things are worse.
 The drum beat is getting louder, tensions are worse and Tommy is right in the middle of all that.
 Again, it will be an exploration of what was going on in the '30s and how certain things transpired."

 Ultimately, it may come to another bitter end: in the same interview, Knight called the season "a tragedy.”

 As well as Claflin’s Oswald Mosley, other characters set to appear in season six include Gina Grey (Anya Taylor-Joy), which Byrne confirmed during his Obsessed with Peaky Blinders interview.
 "Gina, and whoever her family are, will make themselves known, Oswald Mosley and some people around him and his world," Byrne teased of their story arcs.
-"Gina is obviously American and she comes from quite an influential American family, who are not overtly a crime family, but there's a lot of gray there and that's sort of teed up to be delved into in the next season."
+"Gina is obviously American and she comes from quite an influential American family, who are not overtly a crime family, but there's a lot of grey there, and that's sort of teed up to be delved into in the next season."

-He also added to GQ: "there's a lot to be revealed about [Gina in the next season.]
+He also added, speaking to GQ: "There's a lot to be revealed about [Gina in the next season.]
 She's a player, she's a manipulator.
 She's part of a wider plan."
 Digital Spy speculated that this could mean Julia Roberts and Stephen Graham — who are both rumoured to be in talks to appear in the show — will play Gina's mother and father, respectively.

 This article was originally published on